 Bernd Geels

 In the deeply interconnected world of the twenty-first century, the secure flow of information is a vital aspect of daily economic activity.
 The Information Age ushered in a new era in which information security is as large a concern as the security of mass-produced goods.
-Given the sheer scale and complexity of human activities in the present era, a new industry developed in response to the need to protect vital information.
+Given the sheer scale and complexity of human activities in the present era, a new industry has developed in response to the need to protect vital information.

 The information security analyst is one type of occupation that has developed in response to our transformed economy.
 An information security analyst is a professional trained in ensuring the security and integrity of computer networks and related systems in which information may be transmitted or retained.